 Final Evaluation and Microexams

 Please make sure you register for both the MSI Exam and the MSI Studienleistung!

 The final grade of the course is based solely on a final written exam at the end of the semester.
-The final exam is a closed book exam, only pencil, paper, and a calculator, and two double-sided A4 pages of self-chosen formulae are allowed.
+The final exam is a closed book exam, only pencil, paper, and a calculator, and two handwritten double-sided A4 sheets of self-chosen formulae are allowed.